 - Doesn’t offer much control over advanced functionality

 GREAT FOR APPLE TV:ExpressVPN is fast and privacy-conscious.
 This makes it ideal for streaming Apple TV from abroad.
 IT even includes a 30-day money-back guarantee.

 Read our full ExpressVPN review.

-IPVanish offers sturdy and fast connections to its owned and operated network of 850 servers spread across more than 60 countries.
-While it’s not as adept when it comes to unblocking the big American streaming channels like Netflix and Hulu, we do give it a resounding endorsement for Kodi users.
+IPVanish offers sturdy and fast VPN connections to its owned and operated network of 850 servers spread across more than 60 countries.
+While it’s not as adept when it comes to securely accessing the big American streaming channels like Netflix and Hulu, we do give it a resounding endorsement for Kodi users.
 A favorite among the Kodi community, IPVanish will work with any Kodi add-on you can throw at it.
 Check out our tutorial on how to install Kodi on Apple TV to get started.